nushell/nushell.github.io/contributor-book/plugins.md

 ## Under the hood

-Writing Nu plugins in Rust is convenient because we can make use of the `nu-plugin` and `nu-protocl` crates, which are part of Nu itself and define the interface protocol.
+Writing Nu plugins in Rust is convenient because we can make use of the `nu-plugin` and `nu-protocol` crates, which are part of Nu itself and define the interface protocol.
 To write a plugin in another language you will need to implement that protocol yourself.
 If you're goal is to write Nu plugins in Rust you can stop here.
 If you'd like to explore the low level plugin interface or write plugins in other languages such as Python, keep reading.

 Ordinarily, Nu will execute the plugin and knows what data to pass to it and how to interpret the responses.
 Here we'll be doing it manually.
 Note that we'll be playing with our plugin using a conventional shell (like bash or zsh) as in Nu all of this happens under the hood.